lfriis/GoalieWatch/README.md

 # GoalieWatch
-## A MERN stack application that allows users to setup their fantasy goalie notifications and receive emails on whether their goalie is starting that day for fantasy hockey.
+## A MERN stack application that allows users to set up notifications to receive emails on whether their goalie is starting that day for fantasy hockey.

 This project was built using the MERN stack